netxph/sb-capstone/docs/data-story.md

 | -------------------- | ---------------------- | ------------------- |
 | 0.146817             | 0.253306               | 0.243753            |

 Again, **DecisionTreeClassifier** won this round.
 I further tune it, but got only very little improvement.
-The resulting best parameters are:
+The resulting best parameters (in bold) are:

 * class_weight: [**None**, balanced]
 * criterion: [gini, **entropy**]